ycpcs/cs365-spring2015/labs/lab04.md

 After modifying the program, it should produce the same output as before.

+## Testing

+Use `make` to compile the program.
+Use the command

+    ./runpar

+to run the program.
+(It will run with exactly two processes.)

 ## Hints

 Use `MPI_Type_vector` to define the column datatype.